Mathnerd314/stroscot/docs/Commentary/State.rst

 Somewhere we have to use OS threads.
 The behavior of the OS scheduler is complicated and hard to abstract.

+What we want is an I/O model that allows writing web servers to handle as many clients as possible simultaneously.

+Choices:
+blocking I/O and one client per OS thread (read/write) - requires stack for each thread blocking I/O with userspace fibers (M:N threading model) - complex.
+A M:N scheduler must have a userspace component.
+This doubles the icache/dcache footprint.
+Fairness, nice, SMP balancing, memory allocation, TLS, RT scheduling, preemption, tid, debugging, security in userspace is hard - little control and only indirect access to statistics.
+Kernel events must trigger upcalls to activate context switches in the userspace component, but e.g. for memory there is no way to do async and a kernel context is blocked.
+M:N makes userspace<->userspace context switching faster, but slows down kernel<->userspace interaction.
+And kernel interaction is by default cheap on modern systems.
+For RT scheduling you would have to either set the priority every context switch, eliminating any performance advantage, or fall back to 1:1 scheduling for those threads.

-http://www.kegel.com/c10k.html#1:1 says to use 1:1 threading.
-OS threads have tid, TLS, nice, and works with existing code/tools.
-But threads also use relatively expensive stacks.
-And there is no way to have one thread switch execution to another without stopping (discussed `here <https://www.youtube.com/watch?v=KXuZi9aeGTw>`__), you have to depend on the scheduler.
-Whereas when we have one thread per processor and they're bound, there's no CPU shuffling, and running through a task queue does no context switching of any kind, the only overhead is that the queue is concurrent.
+OTOH as Go shows (Go HTTP servers are reasonably fast), you can have cooperative coroutines with tiny userspace stacks.
+You start with one thread per processor (possibly bound so there's no CPU shuffling?) and have this pool of homogeneous threads run through a task queue.
+This does no context switching of any kind, the only overhead is that the queue is concurrent (Go has per-thread queues too to mitigate this).

+nonblocking I/O and level-triggered readiness notification (select/poll/kqueue) - requires fd for each connection nonblocking I/O and readiness change notification (kqueue, epoll, realtime signals) asynchronous I/O and completion notification (AIO, io_uring, IOCP) server code in kernel (kttpd, TUX Threaded linUX webserver) Bring the TCP stack into userspace - netmap, Sandstorm

+ Third is to depend on special features of the scheduler such as UMS to have one thread switch execution to another without stopping (discussed `here <https://www.youtube.com/watch?v=KXuZi9aeGTw>`__).

 Stroscot uses a mixed cooperative/preemptive model.
 Context switching is only possible at specific yielding points, but every action visible to another thread is a yield point.
 So memory access is divided into shared and non-shared.